MachineFabric Documentation

 1. User selects files and capability

-2. Engine resolves capability to plugin
+2. Engine resolves capability to cartridge

-3. Plugin spawned via XPC
+3. Cartridge spawned via XPC

 4. Input data streamed via Bifaci

-5. Plugin processes and returns output
+5. Cartridge processes and returns output

 6. Output stored and indexed